-- The sand is come on

-and the messages "Check ABS".
-"CHECK BRAKING SYSTEM" and. depending on the vehicle, "Check ESC" appear on the instrument panel: the ABS, the ESC and emergency brake assist are deactivated.
-Braking is always enabled;
+- and lit up on the instrument panel alongside messages "CHECK ABS", "CHECK BRAKING SYSTEM" and "CHECK ESC": ABS, ESC and emergency brake assist are deactivated.
+Braking is always enabled: - (a) , (b) , and STOP lit up on the instrument panel alongside the message "BRAKING SYSTEM FAULT": this indicates a fault in the braking system.

-- The 🚇

-STOP come on and the message "BRAKING SYSTEM FAULT" is displayed on the instrument panel: this indicates a failure in the braking system.

-In both cases, please consult an Authorised Dealer
+In both cases, consult an approved Dealer.